 • those with heart conditions

-Short-term exposure to high PM2.5 levels can irritate eyes, nose, and throat and make breathing difficult.
-Long-term exposure increases risks for more serious health issues including decreased lung function and cardiovascular problems.
+Short-term exposure to high PM2.5 can irritate the eyes, nose, and throat and make breathing feel harder or heavier.
+Long-term exposure is linked to more serious health concerns, including decreased lung function and cardiovascular problems.

 Practical Tips For Residents and Travelers

-Living with or visiting Bangkok means being prepared.
+Living with or visiting Bangkok means being prepared instead of being surprised.

 Monitor Air Quality